 Adult Common Carp movement in Rice Creek Watershed

 The Rice Creek Watershed covers over 180 square miles of urban and rural land.
-The main study site includes one overwintering lake connected to six shallow lakes.
-Researchers use manual and stationary tracking of radio-tagged carp to document their movement patterns.
+The main study site included one overwintering lake connected to six shallow lakes.
+Researchers used manual and stationary tracking of radio-tagged carp to document their movement patterns.
 A stationary tracking station is located just upstream of the overwintering lake, which continuously records radio-tagged fish movement between lakes.
 This information helps researchers know where to focus their tracking efforts for specific radio-tagged fish.

 - Understanding patterns in seasonal distribution and movement patterns of adult carp

 - Understanding patterns in 24-hour movements of adult carp throughout the year